You must whitewash laminate planks if you want a brighter and rustic look for your floor. So, how to whitewash them?

 - Water-based latex varnish

 1. Prep The Floor

-Then, prep the laminate floor.
-To do this, remove all furniture and objects from the laminate floor.
+Prep the floor.
+To do this, remove all furniture and objects from it.

 Next, clean the laminate floors.
-Cleaning laminate floors will remove dirt, debris, and filth from the floor.
-If the floor is dirty, the whitewashing result won’t be good.
+Cleaning them will remove dirt, debris, and filth from the floor.
+If the floor is dirty, the finished result won’t be good.
 That’s because dirt will affect the whitewash or paint you use.
-Also, cleaning laminate flooring allows you to see damaged or dented spots that need fixing.
+Also, cleaning flooring allows you to see damaged or dented spots that need fixing.

-You must tape the bottom walls with two layers of painter’s tape to prevent whitewashing the base walls or trims.
+You must tape the bottom walls with two layers of painter’s tape to prevent spills on the base walls or trims.